To request access this dataset you will need to login with an IMPACT account. Accounts are free. If you don't have one please register.

 This dataset is structured as a set of archives that each correspond to a single day of sample processing-based DNS data collection.
 Each archive decompresses to a top-level folder containing a CSV file (the plaintext format) and a PCAP subdirectory (the raw format) for that day.
 The contents of the CSV file are sorted by executable MD5, qname, and resolution IP address.
 The PCAP subdirectory contains a set of PCAP files that are each named according to the MD5 of the sample that generated the corresponding DNS traffic it contains.

 This dataset is the subject of ongoing measurement and data collection.
 As such the data is continuously growing.
 Researchers who are granted access will be able to download updates for a period of one year after their request.

 Size is growing as more data is collected

-cybercrime, malware, network analyzers, gt malware passive dns data daily feed, application layer protocols, technological universities in the united states, packet analyzer, universities and colleges in atlanta, engineering universities and colleges in georgia, packets, atlantic coast conference schools, malware analysis, 520, georgia tech, ip address, pcap, xml, qname, domain name system, georgia institute of technology, universities and colleges in georgia, domain name, exploit, university system of georgia
+cybercrime, network analyzers, gt malware passive dns data daily feed, application layer protocols, file system, technological universities in the united states, directory, packet analyzer, universities and colleges in atlanta, packets, malware analysis, security and maintenance, georgia tech, pcap, xml, qname, domain name system, georgia institute of technology, universities and colleges in georgia, domain name, internet governance, malware, engineering universities and colleges in georgia, atlantic coast conference schools, history of computing, 520, ip address, exploit, microsoft windows security technology, university system of georgia